zturtleman/lilium-voyager/README.md

 ## Compiling

-Lilium Voyager is compiled using `make`.
+Lilium Voyager is compiled using `make USE_CODEC_MP3=1`.
 For details see [building ioquake3](http://wiki.ioquake3.org/Building_ioquake3).

+The MP3 support library (libmad) is not included in the source tree (yet) so easier to just build without it.
+Though this prevents music and some sounds from playing.

 The Visual Studio project files are not supported.